GameTec-live/ChameleonUltraGUI/SECURITY.md

 ## Reporting a Vulnerability

 As we don't think there are any possible critical vulnerabilities, use Github Issues to report them.
+Make sure that it is vulnerability in app, not firmware/device.
+If there somehow still is a important (reproducible in real world) security vulnerability, please contact [GameTec-live](https://github.com/GameTec-live).
+This can be done via for example Discord.